vertesy/PackageTools/README.md

 ## Overview

-`PackageTools` is designed for parsing R function source files, specifically the extraction of function  documentation details from Roxygen comments.
-It offers two primary functions: `list_of_funs_to_markdown_simple()` and the recommended `list_of_funs_to_markdown()`.
+`PackageTools` is designed for parsing R function source files, such as the extraction of function documentation details from Roxygen comments.
+The `PackageTools.R` chapter offers two primary functions: `list_of_funs_to_markdown_simple()` and the recommended `list_of_funs_to_markdown()`.
 Both functions serve to automate the process of generating markdown documentation from Roxygen comments in R source files, streamlining the process of maintaining up-to-date documentation for R packages.

 ### `list_of_funs_to_markdown_simple()`